USS Bunch: Post-war activities, 1945–1946

-On 8 November 1945, Bunch departed Shanghai for Hangchow Bay, where she led a small minesweeping and mine disposal unit of three motor minesweepers and two submarine chasers in clearing Japanese mines from a channel twelve miles long and a mile wide.
-After completing this mission, she departed Hangchow Bay on 15 November and set course for Okinawa, arriving at Buckner Bay on the 20th.
+On 8 November 1945, Bunch departed Shanghai for Hangzhou Bay, where she led a small minesweeping and mine disposal unit of three motor minesweepers and two submarine chasers in clearing Japanese mines from a channel twelve miles long and a mile wide.
+After completing this mission, she departed Hangzhou Bay on 15 November and set course for Okinawa, arriving at Buckner Bay on the 20th.
 Though she reported to the Commander, Minecraft, Okinawa, Bunch did not remain there for long.
 After loading cargo, she set out for Formosa on the 26th.
-The warship reached Kiirun, Formosa, the next day and remained there through the end of the month.
+The warship reached Keelung, Formosa, the next day and remained there through the end of the month.

 Returning to sea on 1 December, Bunch escorted YMS-72 to Shanghai for hull repairs.
 The ships encountered gale force winds and heavy seas en route but succeeded in weathering the passage.
 Bunch remained at Shanghai until early on 6 December when she headed back to Kiirun with six motor minesweepers and an LCS.
 After making her destination on the 9th, she moved to the naval port of Takao, Formosa, on the 11th.
 There, she discharged cargo until the 12th, when she shifted back to Kiirun.
 She spent several days there supporting the motor minesweepers actually carrying out the sweep.
 Her prime function was to provide navigational assistance to the motor minesweepers by lying to about 20 miles north of the harbor entrance and directing them by radar and voice radio.

 Completing that task on 18 December, the high-speed transport sailed for Shanghai on the 19th in company with Velocity (AM-128), Threat (AM-124), YMS-259, LCS(L)-58 and two other landing vessels – LC(FF)-45 and LCS(L)-22 – under tow by the larger minesweepers.
 Bunch served as convoy guide for the passage, which was undertaken to permit the two craft in tow to receive repairs.
 The high-speed transport and her charges reached Shanghai on 22 December, and Bunch spent the remainder of the month at moored to a succession of buoys in the port.
-In January 1946, Bunch moved to Taichow, China, where she carried out minesweeping duties in cooperation with YMS-338, YMS-329, and YMS-366 before shifting to Wenchow Bay to do a minesweep radar plot.
+In January 1946, Bunch moved to Taizhou, China, where she carried out minesweeping duties in cooperation with YMS-338, YMS-329, and YMS-366 before shifting to Wenzhou Bay to do a minesweep radar plot.
 At the completion of these tasks, the high-speed transport set out by way of Hong Kong to return to Okinawa.
 She entered Buckner Bay on 20 January and began loading Japan-bound minesweeping gear.
 Bunch reached her first Japanese port of call, Sasebo, on the 26th and then went on to visit Wakayama and Kobe before leaving on 21 February to return to the United States.